Trips on Rhodes

 Port of Mandraki

-The old port of the capital of Rhodes, the port of Mandraki, is located in close proximity to the New Town of Rhodes on the east coast of the island.
+The old port of the capital city of Rhodes, the port of Mandraki, is located in close proximity to the New Town of Rhodes on the east coast of the island.
 It is here that the huge ancient statue of Kolossos of Rhodes is said to have stood, which unfortunately has not survived, but the harbour is still surrounded by many other beautiful historical monuments.
 The port of Mandraki is today one of the symbols of the island of Rhodes.

 Rhodos, Port of Mandraki on the map Google maps